LOADING

 https://aws.wideinfo.org/theinfoblog.com/wp-content/uploads/2018/10/08171204/medrobotics_flex_system-100648108-orig.jpg

-ROS has, of a route, been around for some time on Linux.
-However, by porting the factor to Windows, Microsoft hopes that builders acquainted with Visual Studio might be able to get into the brave new world of robotics whilst maintaining a good preserve on a familiar toolset.
+ROS has, of course, been around for some time on Linux.
+However, by porting the factor to Windows, Microsoft hopes that builders acquainted with Visual Studio might be able to get into the brave new world of robotics while maintaining a good preserve on a familiar toolset.

 Image result for Robot Operating System receives the Microsoft treatment